 “Well I must admit after spending time with all you lovely people my opinion has been turned on its head.
-The respect you guys give to your elders, the tender relationship the grandparents share with their grandchildren, the amount of time the family spends together – it’s all so….so amazing.
-There is so much bonding between family members.
-You share your joys, your sorrows, every little thing on a day to day basis – not merely on anniversaries and festivals,” Hari paused and looked at Manisha who was staring at him in surprise.
+The respect you guys give to your elders, the tender relationship the grandparents share with their grandchildren, the amount of time the family spends together – it’s all so….so marvellous.
+You share your joys, your sorrows, your concerns, every little thing on a day to day basis – not merely on anniversaries and festivals,” Hari paused and looked at Manisha who was staring at him in surprise.
 She had never heard him speak with so much passion about anything.

-Varsha got up and walking up to Hari took his hand in hers, “Hari, it is I who should thank you.”
+Varsha got up and walking up to Hari took his hand in hers, “Bro, it is I who should thank you.”

 “Because I think I had started taking my family, my culture and my country for granted.
 Today you have made me realise how precious they all are.”

 “So Hari, when you landed you called India the pits.
 What do you have to say now?” asked Manisha.

 “Saare Jahan se achha, Hindustan hamara….”
 Hari said even as he indulged in high-fives with Varsha.

 We are editorially independent, not funded, supported or influenced by investors or agencies.
 We try to keep our content easily readable in an undisturbed interface, not swamped by advertisements and pop-ups.
 Our mission is to provide a platform you can call your own creative outlet and everyone from renowned authors and critics to budding bloggers, artists, teen writers and kids love to build their own space here and share with the world.